All Articles

 Based on the acclaimed 1965 novel by John Ball, In the Heat of the Night is set in 1962 during a hot August night in the small town of Argo, Alabama, where a dead white man is discovered, and a local police officer, Bill Gillespie, arrests a Black stranger named Virgil Tibbs, who turns out to be a homicide detective from California.
 Tibbs soon becomes the racially tense community’s single hope in solving a brutal murder that has yielded no witnesses, no motives and no clues.

 In 1967, In the Heat of the Night was made into a motion picture starring Sidney Poitier as Tibbs and Rod Steiger as Gillespie.
 The film triumphed at the 1968 Academy Awards, taking home five Oscars, including Best Picture.
-Two decades later, in 1988, In the Heat of the Night was made into a TV series starring Howard E. Rollins Jr. as Tibbs and Carroll O’Connor in an Emmy Award-winning turn as Gillespie.
+Two decades later, In the Heat of the Night was made into a TV series starring Howard E. Rollins Jr. as Tibbs and Carroll O’Connor in an Emmy Award-winning turn as Gillespie.
 The series ran for seven seasons.
 This theatrical adaptation from playwright Matt Pelfrey made its world premiere in a celebrated production from Godlight Theatre Company at off-Broadway’s 59E59 Theaters in 2010.
 Joe Tantalo directed a cast led by Sean Phillips as Tibbs and Gregory Konow as Gillespie.

 BEST PICTURE 1975: One Flew Over the Cuckoo’s Nest